Nicklas Bäckström: 2010–2018: Superstardom, Stanley Cup title

+2018–2025: Later years, injuries, early playoff exits

 Bäckström reached and surpassed 600 assists in a 23 October 2018 game against the Vancouver Canucks, and became the 87th player in NHL history to reach this mark.
 A pre-game ceremony was held for Bäckström for reaching 600 career assists on 7 November 2018, before the Capitals' game against the Pittsburgh Penguins.
 In a 4–1 win against the New York Islanders on 26 November, Bäckström recorded three assists and moved to the second place on the Capitals' all-time points list, passing Peter Bondra.
 In his next game, on 30 November, versus the New Jersey Devils, Bäckström scored his second career regular season hat-trick.
 On 11 December, Bäckström had his 12th career four-assist game in a 6–2 win over the Detroit Red Wings, tying him with Gilbert Perreault for eighth in NHL history.

+Backstrom ended the 2010s decade with the most assists in the decade (from January 1, 2010 to December 31, 2019) with 512 recorded within that time frame.
+He also recorded the seventh most points in the decade with 700 points (only behind Patrick Kane, Sidney Crosby, longtime linemate Alexander Ovechkin, Claude Giroux and Steven Stamkos and John Tavares, respectively).
 On 14 January 2020, the Capitals signed Bäckström to a five-year, $46 million contract extension.

-Bäckström reached 700 career assists on 5 March 2021, in a 5–1 loss to the Boston Bruins.
+Bäckström reached 700 career assists on 5 March 2021, in a 5–1 loss to the Boston Bruins with an assist on a goal by Jakub Vrána.
 The assist made him the third active NHL player with 700 assists, along with Joe Thornton and Sidney Crosby.

-Bäckström scored his 1,000th career point on 9 March 2022 on an assist to T. J. Oshie against the Edmonton Oilers, becoming only the second player in Capitals history to reach that threshold after Ovechkin.
+Bäckström scored his 1,000th career point on 9 March 2022 on an assist to T. J. Oshie against the Edmonton Oilers, becoming the second player in Capitals history to reach that threshold after Ovechkin.

 On 18 June 2022, it was announced that Bäckström had undergone hip resurfacing surgery on his left hip, and was expected to be out for the start of the following season.
+He eventually made his return on 8 January 2023 and played in 39 of the team's 40 remaining games.
+His return was not enough to save their season, which ended with them missing the playoffs for only the second time since the team changed colors in 2007.